-A. Umm… the number of open-air or street markets in my country is pretty low.
-You can, however, notice many small to large scale shopping malls covered with walls or glasses and those are mostly air-conditioned.
+Answer: Umm… the number of open-air or street markets in my country is pretty low.
+You can, however, notice many small to large-scale shopping malls covered with walls or glasses and those are mostly air-conditioned.
 Since Kuwait has a really hot summer, shopping complexes are more comfortable for shoppers than those of street markets.
 Rich people mostly prefer those large shopping centres.

 Moreover, several open-air Friday markets operate from early morning till evening on Fridays, selling everything from second-hand furniture, to clothes, carpets, livestock of various types, and more.

 Alternative Answer: Yes, people in my country do enjoy going to open-air markets that sell various food, clothing items and old objects.
 In fact, most Indian markets traditionally are open-air street markets, apart from the “supermarkets” and “city markets” in some kind of building structures in the cities.
 These traditional markets are very popular among the Indians for centuries.
 These open-air markets enjoy huge popularity among Indians mainly because all commodities sold there are mostly very affordable.
 Besides, food and vegetables at these marketplaces are popular also because of their freshness.

 Q. Do you think markets are more suitable places for selling certain types of things?
 Which ones?
 Why do you think this is?